 This conference is an industry open event, with registration open to:

 - Research Facilities and Laboratories

 This event is organized in coordination with the following Utility Participants:

-Exhibition space is available for the Transmission & Distribution Conference.
+Exhibition space is available for the Smart Grid Conference.
 The event will bring manufacturers and service providers together with key decision-makers in the industry.
 The Conference has been organized with the support of over 60 participating utilities from across North America and beyond.
 The event will present an excellent opportunity for targeted networking and exposure to potential clients, including a reception with an open invitation to all exhibitors and conference attendees.